Using consistent, straight forward, and well thought out file names will help you and others make sense of your files.

 For example, there is a standard that defines how dates and times should be recorded: ISO 8601.
 Using this standard eliminates common points of confusion such as the difference between US and European dates which swap the order of day and month.

 Periods (.) should only be used to separate the file name from the file extension.
-Do not use periods to separate different elements of a file name, use a dash (-) or an underscore (_) instead.
+Do not use periods to separate different elements of a file name, use a dash (-), an underscore (_), or space instead.

 The same rule applies for multiple periods (i.e. .. and ...).
 Don't do it!